seanzarrin/npm-issues/README.md

 ## More Examples
 `npm-issues "Null pointer"`
 Will search for open issues of any of the dependencies installed in the current folder (and the nested dependencies), matching the text `"Null pointer"`

+`npm-issues --module eslint "Null pointer"`
+Will search for open issues of eslint (assuming it is installed in this folder) and eslint's dependencies, matching the text `"Null pointer"`

 `npm-issues --global --module npm "Null pointer"`
 Will search for open issues with npm matching the text `"Null pointer"`, along with any issues of npm's dependencies and nested dependencies